Skip to content

 Not all eco-friendly paints are the same.
 Understanding the difference between the three main categories helps you choose the right product for each room in your Melbourne home.

-Low-VOC Paint
+Low-VOC paint

 The new standard for quality interior paints.
 Low-VOC formulas contain significantly fewer chemicals than traditional options while delivering the same coverage and durability.
 Suitable for living rooms, hallways, kitchens, and any general interior surface where you want a healthier finish without compromise.

-Zero-VOC Paint
+Zero-VOC paint

 Virtually no VOCs in the base formula.
 Zero-VOC paints are ideal for nurseries, children’s bedrooms, and anyone with asthma, allergies, or chemical sensitivities.
 You can paint and re-occupy a room far sooner than with traditional products.

-Natural Paint
+Natural paint

 Uses ingredients like clay, chalk, or milk protein instead of synthetic binders.
-Natural paints allow walls to breathe and manage moisture — particularly beneficial for Melbourne’s older homes, heritage properties, and Victorian-era buildings.
+Natural paints allow walls to breathe and manage moisture, particularly beneficial for Melbourne’s older homes, heritage properties, and Victorian-era buildings.

 CategoryVOC ContentBest RoomsKey Feature